bdharva/bdharva.github.io/_posts/2014-01-03-seize-the-day.md

 title: The Only New Year's Resolution You Ever Needed
 date: 2014-01-03 00:00:00
 category: blog
 summary: Seize the day.
-Just not all at once.
+Just don't do it all at once.
 banner: /assets/2014-01-03-seize-the-day/01.jpg
 position: bottom center
 navlogo: rgb(30,30,30)